Endor-Solutions-Architecture/delete_packages_gh_actions/README.md

-## Delete GitHub Actions Package Versions
+## Delete GitHub Actions Package Versions and Findings
-This script identifies and deletes package versions that are GitHub Actions packages based on the ecosystem filter.
+This script identifies and deletes package versions and findings that are related to GitHub Actions.
 It operates on the Endor Labs namespace (and its child namespaces if `traverse` is enabled in API calls, which it currently is for package fetching) specified in the `.env` file.

-The script uses the following filter to identify GitHub Actions packages:
+The script uses the following filters to identify GitHub Actions resources:

+**For Packages:**
 `spec.ecosystem==ECOSYSTEM_GITHUB_ACTION`

+**For Findings:**
+`spec.finding_categories contains 'FINDING_CATEGORY_GHACTIONS'`

+This means:
-This means packages with ecosystem set to `ECOSYSTEM_GITHUB_ACTION` will be targeted for deletion.
+- Packages with ecosystem set to `ECOSYSTEM_GITHUB_ACTION` will be targeted for deletion
+- Findings that have `FINDING_CATEGORY_GHACTIONS` in their finding categories will be targeted for deletion

 ## SETUP

 Step 1: Create a `.env` file in the same directory as the script and add the following, replacing the placeholders with your actual credentials and namespace.
-Ensure the API key has permissions to read and delete package versions.
+Ensure the API key has permissions to read and delete package versions and findings.

 ```
 API_KEY=<your_api_key_here>